metabase/metabase/docs/troubleshooting-guide/saml.md

 Some common problems when setting up SAML.

+## Does your app support SAML?

+Verify that the application you created in your IdP supports SAML.
+Sometimes other options are presented during the app creation process.

 ## Is the entity or issuer ID correct?

 After filling out the authentication form with your identity provider, you're taken back to Metabase but it throws an error.
 To see the error, go to **Admin settings** > **Troubleshooting** > **Logs**.
 You'll see an error that says something like **Incorrect response <issuer>**.